Book 16

 C) Which of these sentences are true (T) and which are false (F)?

-6. The poorly dressed man was crying because he would not get anything from the dead woman.
+10. ______ The man was crying because he was not a relative.

 Text 510